Zproom/MachineLearning/README.md

 **K-Nearest Neighbors (KNN)**: A non-parametric algorithm that classifies or regresses data points based on the majority class or average value of the k nearest neighbors.
 Both regular and edited KNN variants are implemented, with the latter removing redundant training examples.

 **Decision Trees**: A tree-based model built using the ID3 algorithm that recursively partitions the feature space.
-The implementation includes support for both classification and regression, with cost-complexity pruning to prevent overfitting.
+The implementation includes support for both classification and regression, with reduced error pruning to prevent overfitting.

-**Neural Networks**: A multi-layer perceptron with custom implementations of forward and backward propagation.
-The codebase includes both standard neural network classifiers/regressors and autoencoder-based variants, allowing for feature learning through unsupervised pre-training.
+**Neural Networks**: Feedforward neural networks trained with backpropagation for both classification and regression tasks.
+The implementation includes logistic regression and linear regression as foundational algorithms.
+The project compares two approaches: (1) standard feedforward networks trained directly on classification/regression tasks, and (2) autoencoder-based architectures that use unsupervised pre-training for feature extraction.

 ## Future Work